 Preparing Your Recipe

 You should have a recipe decided and planned out before you start canning.
 If you are planning on canning vegetables you should pick them when they are at their peak or not long after harvesting.
 There are many great recipes available.
-There are some excellent tried and true canning and preserving recipes in theses books:
+There are some excellent tried and true canning and preserving recipes in these books:

 Boiling Water Canning

 How does water canning work?
 Water bath canning is a way to preserve fresh fruits and vegetables and to have them available year round.
-The heat destroys potential harmful organisms.
+The heat destroys potentially harmful organisms.
 When the jars cool, the vacuum seal that is created prevents other microorganisms from entering the jar.
 This process starts by boiling the jars, lids and bands in water at a temperature of 212 degrees.
 This will kill yeasts, molds, enzymes and bacteria.
 The amount of time you need to boil your jars depends on the recipe and food you plan on canning.
 There are many great books that can help you decide what to can and how.

 Water Bath Canner With Rack